Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Everything needed to train Convolutional ASR models is included with NeMo.
 NeMo supports multiple Speech Recognition architectures, including Jasper and QuartzNet.
-These models can be trained from scratch on custom datasets or pretrained checkpoints trained on thousands of hours of audio that can be restored for immediate use.
+These models can be trained from scratch on custom datasets or finetuned using pretrained checkpoints trained on thousands of hours of audio that can be restored for immediate use.

 Some typical ASR tasks are included with NeMo: